cloudlinux/securechain-java/details/integration_guide.md

 ## Verification

 To confirm that the repository has been correctly established, include any library from the repository into your project and then run a build.
-The build tool you're using should be able to identify and resolve dependencies from the TuxCare Vetted repository.
+The build tool you're using should be able to identify and resolve dependencies from the TuxCare ELS Spring repository.

 ## Conclusion